idoiag/LRG_project/Documentation/README.txt

 /This is a list of tests we initally suggested.
 We also proposed to use BRCA as a control.
 1-3 lines to describe each function, IGP  + VF as required/

-	1. LRG_ID: check if the given gene has an allocated LRG ID. /VF In Progress/
+	1. LRG_ID: check if the given gene has an allocated LRG ID. /VF, Done
 	2. Check the LRG exists and is a readable file. /IGP, DONE /
 	3. Check that the xml version format (schema) is right: IGP, Done
 	4. Strand: check the direction of the strand. /IGP, Done/